pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 - include **ALL nested Agent Override subsections** when Agent Override is required;
 - preserve **exact structure and hierarchy**.

-The LLM MUST treat templates as a **schema**, not guidance, and strictly follow Usage Rules.

 Structural correctness takes priority over brevity.